-He’s a seventeen-year-old high school student and currently the youngest speaker on the national lecture circuit.
+Jonah Stillman graduated from high school in 2017 and is pursuing a life as an entrepreneur.
 He has already shared his insights with a variety of companies and industries as well as contributed to stories about Gen Z with MSNBC, CBS, and Fast Company.
 Jonah is a nationally ranked alpine snowboarder and has served as an ambassador for the international nonprofit WE, traveling to Kenya and Ecuador to build schools.

 Jonah and a team of peers conducted one of the first national surveys about Gen Z’s attitudes towards the workplace.
 The eye-opening results ignited Jonah’s interest in keeping the dialogue going.
 He is excited to be the voice of his generation and offer companies and organizations a heads-up about our next generation gaps.